zainabb-syed/smart-route-optimization-bellman-ford/README.md

 # smart-route-optimization-bellman-ford
-DAA Mini Project using Bellman Ford Algorithm in C
+DAA Mini Project using Bellman Ford Algorithm in C as well as in Python Language